VaclavElias/stride-website-next/posts/2017-02-03-some-basic-xenko-facts.md

 ---
 layout: post
-title: 'Some basic Xenko facts'
+title: 'Some Basic Xenko Facts'
 author: silicon-studio
 image_thumb: /images/blog/release-1.4/XenkoLogoTM_thumb.png
-popular: true
+---

-disqus_short_name: paradox3d
+Uncover fascinating insights and essential facts about the Xenko game engine, empowering your creativity and enhancing your game development journey.

 ---

 When looking at new game engines or software, it’s easy to get lost in feature details.
 So we thought we’d step back and take a moment to discuss some Xenko facts.
 If you are curious about the basics of Xenko, our **in beta, open source, full C# game engine**, this post will explain some of Xenko’s main characteristics along with system requirements.

 Some of the benefits that Xenko brings users are its high-quality and flexible rendering, advanced C# scripting system, and upcoming VR support.
 Xenko’s editor, Game Studio, provides users a straightforward layout which allows users to easily start making games.

 Xenko is still a relatively young game engine, and not yet as mammoth (or dare we say "brittle") as some of the more mature game engines that are commercially available.
 Being an open-source engine means that it's **easy to customize**, allowing users the ability to control almost every aspect of their development.
-It’s also worth noting that the **Xenko engine itself is implemented in C#** and  always supporting the latest versions of C# and the .Net framework.
+It’s also worth noting that the **Xenko engine itself is implemented in C#** and  always supporting the latest versions of C# and the .NET Framework.
 C# is the most widely used programming language among game developers, offering a great user experience when it comes to iterate on games quickly and efficiently.

 With Xenko, you can currently develop games for the **following platforms** and **graphics backends**: